alexmaco/rust-workshop/DAY_1.md

 ### References and Borrowing

 - sometimes a function does not need to get the ownership of a value if it only wants to do some processing based on it
-- a reference to the value can be passed to the function, the owner remaining the calling code; this is called borrowing
+- a reference to the value can be passed to the function, and the owner remains in the calling code; this is called borrowing
 - references are immutable by default: **&T**
 - a reference can be declared mutable with **&mut T**
 - restriction: there cannot be mutable and immutable references to a value at the same time; otherwise, code that has an immutable reference cannot assume that the value will never change